Preparing for disasters and crises

 Responding to disasters and crises

-Tearfund and our local partners respond to disasters of every scale – from small-scale emergencies that can devastate a few households, (such as local floods and landslides), to large-scale crises that affect millions (such as the ongoing crisis caused by the conflict in Yemen).
+Tearfund and our local partners respond to disasters of every size – from small-scale emergencies that can devastate a few households, (such as local floods and landslides), to large-scale crises that affect millions (such as the ongoing crisis caused by the conflict in Yemen).

 Disasters and conflict